18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Tokyo Japan Chef cooking street food by Authentic Food Quest

-Ethnic restaurants outside Japan barely scratch the surface when it comes to the cuisine.
+Ethnic restaurants outside of Japan barely scratch the surface regarding the local cuisine.

-We visited Tokyo on a brief layover, and were quickly immersed into the local food scene.
+We visited Tokyo on a brief layover and were quickly immersed in the local food scene.

 The exciting foods with no translations left us curious and eager to go deeper into this fascinating culinary destination.